TheEpicFace007/rockblox/README.md

 Returns a `PIL.Image` screenshot of the client.

 ### Client.chat_message(message)
-Attempts to write and send a chat message by simulating key presses on the client.
+Attempts to write and send a chat message by simulating keystrokes on the client.

 ### Client.close()
 Kills the client process.